MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Comment_Based_Help.md

 keyword and must be preceded by a comment symbol `#` or included in the comment block.

-Repeat the ".LINK" keyword for each related topic.
+Repeat the `.LINK` keyword for each related topic.

 This content appears in the Related Links section of the help topic.

-The "Link" keyword content can also include a Uniform Resource Identifier (URI) to an online version of the same help topic.
+The `.Link` keyword content can also include a Uniform Resource Identifier (URI) to an online version of the same help topic.
 The online version opens when you use the **Online** parameter of `Get-Help`.
 The URI must begin with "http" or "https".